hypo69/hypo/docs/gemini/ru/consultant/src/ai/tiny_troupe/TinyTroupe/tinytroupe/control.py.md

                 else:  # reentrant transactions are just run, but not cached output = self.function(*self.args, **self.kwargs)
         else:
-            raise ValueError(f"Simulation status is invalid at this point: {self.simulation.status}")
+            raise ValueError(f'Simulation status is invalid at this point: {self.simulation.status}')

         # Checkpoint if needed
         if self.simulation is not None and self.simulation.auto_checkpoint: